Montessori Learning by Class Level

 In the math area, someone is working on the Hundred Board lesson, arranging number tiles from one to one hundred into a lined grid.
 A younger child works with Cards and Counters, laying out quantities to match numerals and identifying odd and even numbers.
 At a table nearby, a child uses the Stamp Game to multiply a number in the thousands, using dynamic regrouping skills in the process and recording his answer on paper.

 A staple material and one often recognized as “Montessori” are the sensorial materials such as the pink tower or brown stairs.
-I spot a child working to construct patterns and forms using the Pink Tower and Brown Stair, as he forms a strong sense of dimension, spatial relations, and patterns.
+A child works to construct patterns and forms using the Pink Tower and Brown Stair, as he forms a strong sense of dimension, spatial relations, and patterns.

 Preschool—Kindergarten (Ages 3-6)